seanhess/seanhess.github.com/_posts/2012-02-08-functional_javascript_partial_application.md

 }
 {% endhighlight %}

-We are taking the result of the first lookup, and passing it into the second lookup. *Function composition* means to chain multiple functions into a new, single function, with each step passing its result to the next.
+We are taking the result of the first lookup, and passing it into the second lookup.
+[Function composition][fc] means to chain multiple functions into a new, single function, with each step passing its result to the next.

-Let's create a higher-order function to do this for us.
+Let's create a higher-order function to do this for us, then we can rewrite `friendsNames` with a single mapping function.
+Note that the functions happen in right-to-left order, just as they would if you were writing `f(g(x))`.

 {% highlight javascript %}
 function compose(f, g) {
-    return function(a) {
+    return function(x) {
-        return g(f(a))
+        return f(g(x))
     }
 }

-// Now we can rewrite `friendsNames`. function friendsNames(usersById, user) {
+function friendsNames(usersById, user) {
-    return user.friends.map(compose(apply(lookup, usersById), applyr(lookup, "name")))
+    return user.friendIds.map(applyr(lookup, "name")), compose(apply(lookup, usersById))
 }
 {% endhighlight %}

 This only loops through the array once, and creates a single mapping function exactly like the first example.

 We weren't able to use the `friends` function we created, because while it contains the logic for how to get a friend, it also contains the mapping. **The `friends` function is less reusable because it does too much — It's too specific**.
 What if, instead, we created a `friend` function that mapped only one friend, and a `name` function that returns the name of something?